ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Multi-model statistics now also supports a ``groupby`` argument.
 You can group by any dataset key (``project``, ``experiment``, etc.) or a combination of keys in a list.
-You can also add an arbitrary 'tag' to a dataset definition and then groupby that tag.
-When using this preprocessor in conjunction with `ensemble statistics`_ preprocessor, you can groupby ``ensemble_statistics`` as well.
+You can also add an arbitrary tag to a dataset definition and then group by that tag.
+When using this preprocessor in conjunction with `ensemble statistics`_ preprocessor, you can group by ``ensemble_statistics`` as well.
 For example:

 .. code-block:: yaml